 Conferences between parent/teacher, concerning a child’s behavior does not mean immediate termination of services by Martin Luther Preschool.
 Many times these conferences are a time when parent/teacher can talk in an undisturbed setting about what is working/not working in the classroom and at home.
 Working as a team, solutions can be found and results more effective.
 Termination of services by Martin Luther Preschool may occur only when it is clear that a child needs more direct behavioral instructions by a professional trained specifically in that area.
 (Back to top)

-If your child has a bee sting allergy and that allergy is severe enough for an Epi-Pen use, the Epi-Pen MUST BE with the child when he/she is attending class.
+If your child has an allergy and that allergy is severe enough for an Epi-Pen use, the Epi-Pen MUST BE with the child when he/she is attending class.
 (Martin Luther Preschool staff will not administer any “Benedryl” type medication for any allergic reactions.)
 You will also need to sign a medication release form for our office.
 Emergency procedure for severe allergic reaction will be: Epi-Pen, 911 and then a call to the child’s parents.
 We will not call parents to administer the Epi-Pen or for their consultation on whether to call 911 or not.
 Emergency personnel will make the judgment on whether or not to transport the child to the hospital after they assess the child’s condition.

 If your child has asthma and that conditions is severe enough for an inhaler-type medication, the inhaler MUST BE with the child when he/she is attending class and the child must know how to use it.
 (Martin Luther Preschool staff will not be responsible for administering any asthma medication).
 Asthma attack procedure will be: see that the child has used the inhaler and immediately call the parents.
 Parents will need to physically come and assess the child’s health before the child can rejoin the classroom.
 If the teacher feels the attack is an emergency, she will: see that the child has used the inhaler, call 911, call parents.
 (Back to top)